shirdekel/cogs2020/quizzes.md

 - None of these

 Suppose the following is true:
 1. A test statistic Y is computed from samples of another random variable X.

-2. Y is used as an estimate of some population parameter,
+2. Y is used as an estimate of some population parameter.
 3. The sampling distribution of X is given by the following probability density function shown below.

 The green area corresponds to the:
 - Rejection region
 - Type I error rate
 - confidence
 - p-value
 - power
 - None of these

+Suppose the following is true:
+1. A test statistic Y is computed from samples of another random variable X.
+2. Y is used as an estimate of some population parameter.
+3. The sampling distribution of X is given by the following probability density function shown below.

 The blue and red areas combined correspond to the:
 - Rejection region
 - Type I error rate
 - confidence
 - p-value
 - power
 - None of these

+Suppose the following is true:
+1. A test statistic Y is computed from samples of another random variable X.
+2. Y is used as an estimate of some population parameter.
+3. The sampling distribution of X is given by the following probability density function shown below.

 The red areas combined correspond to the:
 - Rejection region
 - Type I error rate
 - confidence
 - p-value